Examples in the entropy theory of countable group actions: Special classes of actions

 The purpose of this section is to show that, under mild conditions, the entropy of an action of a large group by diffeomorphisms on a smooth manifold is nonpositive.
 The starting point is a bound on the topological entropy of a single Lipschitz map.
 So let $(X,d)$ be a compact metric space.
 The {\bf ball dimension} of $(X,d)$ is

 where $S_\epsilon(X,d)$ is the minimum cardinality of an $\epsilon$-spanning subset of $(X,d)$.
 Given any map $T:X \to X$, the {\bf Lipschitz contant} $\rm{Lip}(T)$ is

 \begin{lem} Let $(X,d)$ be a compact metric space and $T: X \to X$ a continuous map.
-If $\dim_{ball}(X,d)<\infty$ and $\rm{Lip}(T)<\infty$ then
+If $\dim_{\rm{ball}}(X,d)<\infty$ and $\rm{Lip}(T)<\infty$ then

-where $h_{top}(T)$ is the topological entropy of $T$.
-In particular, if $X$ is a smooth Riemannian manifold and $T$ is a diffeomorphism then $h_{top}(T)<\infty$. \end{lem} \begin{proof} This is \cite[Theorem 3.2.9]{katok-hasselblatt}. \end{proof}
+where $h_{\rm{top}}(T)$ is the topological entropy of $T$.
+In particular, if $X$ is a smooth Riemannian manifold and $T$ is a diffeomorphism then $h_{\rm{top}}(T)<\infty$. \end{lem} \begin{proof} This is \cite[Theorem 3.2.9]{katok-hasselblatt}. \end{proof}

 The next result shows that if the induced action of an infinite index amenable subgroup has finite entropy then the action of the group has nonpositive entropy. \begin{lem} Let $\Ga$ be a group with an infinite index amenable subgroup $\Lambda \le \Ga$.
 Let $\Ga \cc^T X$ be a continuous action on a compact metrizable space.
-Also let $\mu$ be an invariant probability measure on $X$.
+Also let $\mu$ be an invariant probability measure on $X$ that is ergodic with respect to $T$.
 Let $T_\La$ denote the restriction of the action to $\La$.
 Then

 for any sofic approximation $\Si$ to $\Ga$. \end{lem}